ErfanBateni/two-link-reacher-rl-control/README.md

 ## 🤖 Implemented Control Strategies

-### 1. Classical Baselines
+### 1. Continuous Control with DDPG
-*   **Task-Space PID:** A model-free classical controller calculating corrective torques directly from Cartesian position errors using the Jacobian transpose.
-*   **Inverse Kinematics + Joint-Space PID (IK + PD):** Utilizes geometric inverse kinematics to compute desired joint angles, followed by PD control in the joint space.
-This method served as the upper-bound baseline, providing the highest accuracy and stability.

-### 2. Reinforcement Learning Agents
-*   **N-Step SARSA (Discrete RL):** An on-policy algorithm with a discretized action space (torque levels).
-Due to the continuous nature of the robotic dynamics, this method struggled to converge to an optimal policy.
 *   **Deep Deterministic Policy Gradient (DDPG):** An off-policy, continuous-action actor-critic algorithm.
 Through hyperparameter tuning and appropriate exploration noise, DDPG successfully learned continuous control policies, producing smoother torque profiles and demonstrating energy efficiency compared to discrete methods.
+The agent is trained to minimize the distance between the end-effector and the target position.

 ---

 ## 🧪 Experiments & Ablation Studies

 1.  **Exploration Noise Analysis:** Compared Gaussian noise against temporally correlated **Ornstein-Uhlenbeck (OU) noise**.
 The OU process significantly improved DDPG stability and learning by injecting smooth, inertia-friendly exploration into the torque actions.
-2.  **Generalization (Distribution Shift):** Tested the RL agent's robustness against unseen trajectories (e.g., changing target velocity, radius, or navigating complex Lissajous curves).
+The performance is evaluated based on the mean tracking error and success rate across multiple seeds.
-3.  **State Representation Ablation:** Evaluated minimal state definitions versus augmented states.
-Providing the agent with explicit end-effector coordinates ($x_{end}, y_{end}$) alongside joint angles drastically improved learning efficiency and tracking accuracy.
+2.  **State Representation Ablation:** Implemented a state wrapper (`DDPGStateWrapper`) to augment the minimal state observation.
+Providing the agent with explicit end-effector coordinates ($x_{end}, y_{end}$) alongside joint angles ($x_{t}, y_{t}, \theta_{1}, \theta_{2}, \dot{\theta}_{1}, \dot{\theta}_{2}$) is crucial for improving learning efficiency and tracking accuracy.

 ---

 ## 📊 Results Summary
-Based on the comprehensive final report:
-*   **Classical controllers (especially IK + PD)** remain highly reliable and precise when the system's exact mathematical model is known.
-*   **DDPG** demonstrated a strong capacity to learn complex, continuous-time dynamics without explicit knowledge of the system model.
-While it yielded smooth, low-energy trajectories, it requires significant data and hyperparameter tuning to match the strict tracking accuracy of classical IK methods.
+*   The DDPG agent demonstrates the capability to learn complex, continuous-time dynamics without explicit knowledge of the system model.
+*   However, the learning process exhibits high variance and instability, as evidenced by the highly irregular return and error curves.
+*   The agent occasionally achieves very low errors and returns close to zero, indicating it has learned useful control behaviors, but fails to apply them consistently across episodes.
+*   This instability is characteristic of DDPG trained with a limited number of steps (15,000 steps across 100 episodes) on a task with randomly changing targets, highlighting the limitations of the current training setup in achieving full convergence and generalization.

 ---